shadowlamer/mycyberpunk/README.md

 # My Cyberpunk

-Website written on ZX Spectrum basic.
+Website written in Sinclair BASIC.
 Or at least fixture to run ZX Spectrum emulator at your web page.

 ### Run dev server